 which shows that Rcpp is (of course) available, but this (very new) package is (unsurprisingly) not available pre-built.

-libapt-pkg is pretty mature, and feature-rich, so it is mostly just a matter of extending it as needed.
+libapt-pkg is pretty mature, and feature-rich, so this package acts mostly as a wrapper from R.

 GPL (>= 2)